Diabetic Retinopathy Treatment in Oklahoma City

 What Are the Treatment Options for Diabetic Retinopathy?

-The best treatment option for diabetic retinopathy is the strict control of blood sugar, as this significantly reduces the risk of vision loss.
-Should additional treatment be necessary, treatment options available at the Dean McGee Eye Institute include:
+The best treatment option for diabetic retinopathy is strict blood sugar control to reduce the risk of vision loss.
+If you require additional treatment for diabetic retinopathy, we offer:

 Diabetic Retinopathy Treatment at the Dean McGee Eye Institute

 For 45 years, the Dean McGee Eye Institute has been on the cutting-edge of eye care.
 Clinical trials are currently underway to develop new treatments for diabetic retinopathy.
-If you or a loved one are experiencing symptoms of diabetic retinopathy or you have been advised to see a retina specialist, our team of ophthalmologists who specialize in diseases of the retina and vitreous would love to provide an eye examination to determine if treatment is needed.
-Call 405.271.1092 or 800.787.9014 to make your appointment.
+If you or a loved one are experiencing symptoms of diabetic retinopathy or you have been advised to see a retina specialist, our team of ophthalmologists specializing in retina and vitreous diseases would love to provide an eye examination to determine if treatment is needed.
+Call 405.271.1092 or 800.787.9014 to request your appointment.